-Many Interrail travelers pass through Denmark on their journey.
-Since most popular destinations in Denmark are easy to reach by train, it’s an obvious way to travel around the country.
+Countless Interrail travelers pass through Denmark on their journey.
+All the popular destinations in Denmark are easy to reach by train, so it’s an obvious way to travel around the country.

 Here is a full guide to Interrail in Denmark if you are interested in doing such a trip!

 First and foremost, you need an Interrail Pass to do an Interrail trip.